menny/menny.github.io/_posts/2015-11-06-buck-maven-and-support.md

 {% gist 832c6a3a5e10752fd357 DEFS_support_libraries python %}
 Now you have targets you can depend on when creating Android app:
 {% gist 832c6a3a5e10752fd357 target_with_support_library python %}

+# Conclusion #
+This is an amazing build platform!
+So fast, and so explicit to define and makes complete sense.
+The problem is that if you are to use it, you kinda giving up on _Gradle_, or any other (_Bazel?_) build system.
+The reason is that Facebook has its own idea of how an Android project is built, and how the relations between libraries and modules are defined.
+For example, you will not longer have resource merging, resource overwriting, or `R` constant values.
+Aligning with _Buck's_ paradigm might turn out to be a very costly operation, and will definetly will not be compatible with _Gradle_, meaning you will not be able to run both build systems on the same codebase.